 Continuing on, they rode through the posh eastern suburbs of Rushcutters Bay, Double Bay, Rose Bay and Watsons Bay.
 Here, they stopped at “The Gap” for photos.
 The view towards North Head and out to the South Pacific Ocean.
 Watsons Bay sits on the end of the South Head peninsula.

-However, the 1.5 hours was almost up so Craig headed back into Sydney and dropped them at their hotel.
-In conclusion, the trike tour eastern panorama was a huge success.
+However, the 1 hour was almost up so Craig headed back into Sydney and dropped them back at Circular Quay.
+In conclusion, the Father’s Day trike tour was a huge success.
 We love happy passengers!

-Next, the rode past the Art Gallery of NSW to Mrs Macquarie’s Point.
-Home of Mrs Maquarie’s Chair.
-They stopped for photos and a look at the beautiful view.
-After that, it was back through the city and over the iconic Sydney Harbour Bridge.
+Continuing on, they rode through the Sydney CBD and Macquarie Street (home to a majority of medical specialists).
+Next, they rode over the iconic Sydney Harbour Bridge.
 We always tell our passengers to look up and enjoy the unique view.
 The more than 6,000,000 rivets are so interesting and the arch is so iconic.

 After that, they rode around the corner to Jeffrey Street Wharf.
 From here, the views across Sydney Harbour towards the Sydney Opera House and the CBD are magnificent.
 In addition, it also has an up-close view of the side and underneath of the bridge.